BrythonServer/brython-server/README.md

 * githubsecret (Github oauth secret)
 * githubclientid (Github oauth client id)
 * flasksecret (A Flask application secret key)
-* sitename (A string that will be displayed as the "name of the site")
+* sitetitle (A string that will be displayed as the "name of the site")
+* sitecontact (An e-mail address to use for contact)
+* siteurl (A full URL to the website)

 Note: to generate a unique, random Flask secret key, enter the following in a Python console: